dumbo-JR/logic.py/README.md

 ## Introduction

 `nmap` is a powerful network scanning tool used for network discovery and security auditing.
 However, its vast array of options can be overwhelming for beginners.
-The `nmap Simplifier` script aims to ease this learning curve by providing a simplified command-line interface for common `nmap` operations.
+The `Logic.py` script aims to ease this learning curve by providing a simplified command-line interface for common `nmap` operations.

 ## Features